MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 * [Linux] Ability to set custom hints
 * [Linux] Ability to suppress sound
 * [Linux] Resident and transient notifications
+* [Windows] Can show raw XML (see the [Notifications Visualizer](https://learn.microsoft.com/en-us/windows/apps/design/shell/tiles-and-notifications/notifications-visualizer))
+* [Windows] A full Dart API for all the options supported by toast notifications
+* [Windows] Can configure images, buttons, dropdowns, text input, and launch behavior
+* [Windows] Can dynamically update notifications after they've been shown

 ## ⚠ Caveats and limitations